yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 | 3    | Fused Multi-GPU         | 36.853   | 135,674.73               | 5.6    | 100.00%   |
 | 5    | Fused Multi-GPU         | 36.577   | 136,697.65               | 5.6    | 100.00%   |

+## Analysis
+The lab results clearly demonstrate the benefits of multi- GPU parallelism and pipeline-aware optimization for logistic regression training (see Table 1 for results).
+As the number of GPUs increases from 1 to 5, throughput improves signifi- cantly—from 96K samples/sec to over 136K—while GFLOPS rises from 4.0 to 5.6, showing better hardware utilization.
+Before single-GPU optimization (at the kernel-level), the time was 51.782 s for the computations, and GFLOPS was 4.0.
+After optimization, the speed improved to 50.833 s, GLFOPS remaining the same.
+This optimization still uses the row- major layout for simplicity.
+We notice when we use column- major layout optimization, the time increased to 53.972, and throughput and GFLOPS drop.
+This could be because of packing overhead; we explicitly transpose the input matrix in pack_to_cm kernel, which is an extra kernel launch and extra global memory write; the benefit from the CM kernels does not appear significant.
+The extra synchronization over- head could also cause the delay.
+On the other hand for multi- GPU optimizations, we notice the fused multi-GPU strategy consistently outperforms naive approaches by approximately 10% on 3 GPUs, validating the effectiveness of compute- communication overlap and fused kernel execution.